bluecamel/OctoPrint-Mobile/README.md

 Octoprint simplified interface optimized for mobile devices (only works on dev branch of Octoprint)

-The iOS app is needed to force landscape, load the API key and switch on/off the socket.
+The iOS app is needed to load the API key, force device on landscape and switch on/off the socket.
 Bonus feature: shake to refresh.

 The iOS app is available on appstore: https://itunes.apple.com/us/app/id1125992543

-When using the browser you can create a shortcut by using "Add to Home Screen" (it will be shown as "Nautilus") Without the app constrains, the webapp has some alignment problems
+UPDATE: For security reasons (API_KEY sent in clear) access is only allowed via the iOS app ~~ When using the browser you can create a shortcut by using "Add to Home Screen" (it will be shown as "Nautilus") Without the app constrains, the webapp has some alignment problems ~~

 As long as octoprint is available over the internet, the UI changes to full screen webcam for pure monitoring.